Mihir-Achyuta/Mihir-Achyuta/README.md

 # Hi I'm Mihir 👋!
 (Here's a quick TLDR about me)

-- #### I'm a freshman at the University of Wisconsin Madison majoring in Computer Science and work mainly in FullStack TypeScript
+- #### I'm a student at the University of Wisconsin Madison majoring in Computer Science and work mainly in FullStack TypeScript

-- #### I'm currently doing my Software Engineering Internship at [Hardly](https://hardly-work.com) working with Electron JS, AWS(DynamoDB), and TypeScript
+- #### I previously did my Software Engineering Internship at [Hardly](https://hardly-work.com) working with React, Node, TypeScript, and TailwindCSS during Summer 2021

 - #### My Personal Projects include : TasksEcute, PaletteBuds, FontBlurbs, and Counterz (The repos are private but feel free to explore my web/mobile apps linked)